What You'll Learn

 Before hopping aboard the roller coaster ride called parenthood, people sans kids have likely witnessed exasperated moms and dads losing it in Aisle 5 and thought smugly, “I’m never going to yell at my kids.”

 And then they have families of their own and reality sets in.
 For as their munchkins reach each much-anticipated developmental milestone, they acquire some less desirable skills as well.
-So a 2-year-old who “scribbles spontaneously” may very well exhibit her newfound talent all over freshly painted walls and prized furniture, while emerging language allows her to repeat certain choice words again and again, including the ever-popular “No!”
+So a 2-year-old who “scribbles spontaneously” may very well exhibit their newfound talent all over freshly painted walls and prized furniture, while emerging language allows them to repeat certain choice words again and again, including the ever-popular “No!”

 Parents know that in the midst of the mayhem, staying calm (aka not yelling) is a golden rule.
 But unless you’re made of stone, it’s pretty tough to maintain a measured tone when you’re dealing with kids day in and day out.
-When parents yell, “they’ve lost it,” says Dr. Steven G. Dickstein, a child and adolescent psychiatrist.
+When parents yell, “they’ve lost it,” says Steven G. Dickstein, MD, a child and adolescent psychiatrist.
 “They’re overwhelmed with anger or frustration.”

 There are very few situations that merit yelling, other than when a child is doing something dangerous or harmful.
 Yet “I don’t think there’s a parent who hasn’t yelled,” says Alice Long, who blogs at Mother L about son D, 3, and daughter Em, 2.
 “This will happen.
 Let it go.”